 Minoxidil is the only FDA-approved topical treatment for hair loss.
 It’s approved for use in both men and women.
 Low-level laser therapy is also an option for both men and women with androgenic alopecia.
 Laser hair treatments are administered via devices like laser hair combs, brushes, hats, and helmets.
 (9)

-DHT-blockers like finasteride and dutasteride are common oral medications used to treat androgenetic alopecia.
+DHT blockers like finasteride and dutasteride are common oral medications used to treat androgenetic alopecia.
 Finasteride is FDA-approved for use in men but not women.
 Dutasteride is more commonly used for male pattern hair loss in other countries.
-This drug is not FDA-approved for hair loss but is sometimes used off-label.
+This drug is not FDA-approved for hair loss but is sometimes used off-label, and a topical version of dutasteride is currently in clinical trials.
 (11)

 What’s the Average Cost of a Hair Transplant?